X-10 Graphite Reactor: Design

 Not everyone agreed with the decision to use helium.
 Szilard, in particular, was an early proponent of using liquid bismuth; but the major opponent was Wigner, who argued forcefully in favor of a water-cooled reactor design.
-He realized that since water absorbed neutrons, k would be reduced by about 3 percent, but had sufficient confidence in his calculations that the water-cooled reactor would still be able to achieve criticality.
+He realized that since water absorbed neutrons, k would be reduced by about 3 percent, but he had sufficient confidence in his calculations that the water-cooled reactor would still be able to achieve criticality.
 From an engineering perspective, a water-cooled design was straightforward to design and build, while helium posed technological problems.
 Wigner's team produced a preliminary report on water cooling, designated CE-140 in April 1942, followed by a more detailed one, CE-197, titled "On a Plant with Water Cooling", in July 1942.

 Fermi's Chicago Pile-1 reactor, constructed under the west viewing stands of the original Stagg Field at the University of Chicago, "went critical" on December 2, 1942.
 This graphite-moderated reactor only generated up to 200 W, but it demonstrated that k was higher than anticipated.
-This not only removed most of the objections to air-cooled and water-cooled reactor designs, it greatly simplified other aspects of the design.
+This removed most of the objections to air-cooled and water-cooled reactor designs, and it greatly simplified other aspects of the design.
 Wigner's team submitted blueprints of a water-cooled reactor to DuPont in January 1943.
 By this time, the concerns of DuPont's engineers about the corrosiveness of water had been overcome by the mounting difficulties of using helium, and all work on helium was terminated in February.
 At the same time, air cooling was chosen for the reactor at the pilot plant.
 Since it would be of a quite different design from the production reactors, the X-10 Graphite Reactor lost its value as a prototype, but its value as a working pilot facility remained, providing plutonium needed for research.
 It was hoped that problems would be found in time to deal with them in the production plants.
-The semiworks would also be used for training, and for developing procedures.
+The semiworks would also be used for training and for developing procedures.